 Many articles and analyst reports on compliance have focused on unstructured data such as text documents, e-mail messages, and medical images.
 (See Sorting through regulatory compliance hype, InfoStor.)
 This focus on unstructured data reflects the recent increase in regulatory scrutiny of electronic messages and documents.
 Enterprises have adopted electronic document technologies in place of traditional hardcopy formats, such as paper and film, to improve operational efficiency, customer satisfaction, and time to market.
 In response, government agencies have been formulating new rules to recognize and regulate the use of electronic documents and records.
 And companies are scrambling to respond to the new rules.

 However, while developing compliance initiatives for unstructured data, companies must not overlook the impact of the new rules on structured data.
 This includes the data created and stored by financial accounting and ERP applications from vendors like SAP, Oracle, and PeopleSoft, and by industry-specific or custom applications such as securities trading systems and pharmaceutical research databases.
 These applications typically run on database management systems from IBM, Microsoft, Oracle, or Sybase.
 The table shows examples of structured data applications in a number of compliance environments.

-Government regulations for record retention and data protection generally do not distinguish between structured and unstructured data, so the same storage requirements typically apply to both types of data within a given industry and geography.
+and unstructured data, so the same storage requirements typically apply to both types of data within a given industry and geography.
 However, structured data environments allow enterprises to apply additional strategies and tools for managing data and for controlling the impact of regulatory compliance on storage cost.